 Our Educational System is Still Playing Catch-up

 Looking back on 10 years ago, various educational systems largely ignored the immense growth of computing, technology and the Internet.
-Instead, opting to teach students how to make simple slide-shows in a PowerPoint, or create a locked down Blogger site.
-This created a large group of people who were aware of technology and knew how to use it, but were not aware on how to harness it to create or innovate.
+Instead, opting to teach students how to make simple slide-shows in a PowerPoint, or create a locked-down Blogger site.
+This created a large group of people who were aware of technology and knew how to use it but was not aware of how to harness it to create or innovate.

 Although in recent times, computer programming courses become available in schools, there is still a long way to go as we’re still debating on what are the various teaching methods to teach these young people.
 But thanks to thousands of contributors online, resources on the Internet such as MIT’s Scratch and Code.org have become available, along with the development of “Code Schools” much like ours, that allow you to take over the wheel and give your child the opportunity to learn the proper skills since young.

 It Isn’t Just About Understanding Technology, It’s the Mindset of A Creator